 By Angel Zimmerman, COO

-When it comes to translations, there are usually three most client’s minds: quicker turnaround, maximum cost savings and better quality.
+When it comes to translations, three things are usually top of mind for most clients: quicker turnaround, maximum cost savings and better quality.
 Unfortunately, these three things often don’t unite without some kind of language service assistance, especially when considering the unforeseen delays and bottlenecks that can throw your translations off course.

 If your company is suffering from a lack of translation management, it could be drastically affecting your translation workflow.
 How are you to get your project to your intended audiences quickly while still maintaining high quality and cost controls?
 The answer may be as simple as translation automation.